portugueslab/brunoise/README.md

 - [X] Parameters and state machine for scanning (preview, experiment running, shutter on or off)

-- [ ] Figure out where the image reconstruction offset of -400 at 500000Hz output rate (probably different at other rates) comes from and calculate it automatically, or fix the timing so it is not needed.
+- [X] Figure out where the image reconstruction offset of -400 at 500000Hz output rate (probably different at other rates) comes from and calculate it automatically,

+- [ ] fix things so that the mystery offset is not needed.

 - [X]  Information streaming
 (Luigi or Vilim)